Reactive Bisimulation Semantics for a Process Algebra with Time-Outs: Guarded recursion and finitely branching processes

 In many process algebraic specification approaches, only guarded recursive specifications are allowed. \begin{definition}{guarded} An occurrence of a variable $x$ in an expression $E$ is \emph{guarded} if $x$ occurs in a subexpression $\alpha.F$ of $E$, with $\alpha\mathbin\in Act$.
 An expression $E$ is \emph{guarded} if all free occurrences of variables in $E$ are guarded.
 A recursive specification $\RS$ is \emph{manifestly guarded} if all expressions $\RS_y$ for $y\in V_\RS$ are guarded.
 It is \emph{guarded} if it can be converted into a manifestly guarded recursive specification by repeated substitution of expressions $\RS_y$ for variables $y\in V_\RS$ occurring in the expressions $\RS_z$ for $z\in V_\RS$.
 Let \emph{guarded} $\CCSP$ be the fragment of $\CCSP$ allowing only guarded recursion. \end{definition}

-\begin{definition}{finitely branching} The set of processes \emph{reachable} from a given process $P\in\IP$ is inductively defined by \begin{enumerate}[(i)] \item $P$ is reachable from $P$, and \item if $Q$ is reachable from $P$ and $Q \goesto\alpha R$ for some $\alpha\in Act$ then $R$ is reachable from $P$. \end{enumerate} A process $P$ is \emph{finitely branching} if for all $Q\in\IP$ reachable from $P$ there are only finitely many processes $R$ such that $Q \goesto\alpha R$ for some $\alpha\mathbin\in Act$.
-Likewise, $P$ is \emph{countably branching} if there are countably many.
-A process is \emph{finite} iff it is finitely branching, has finitely many reachable states, and is loop-free. \end{definition}
+\begin{definition}{finitely branching} The set of processes \emph{reachable} from a given process $P\in\IP$ is inductively defined by \begin{enumerate}[(i)] \item $P$ is reachable from $P$, and \item if $Q$ is reachable from $P$ and $Q \goesto\alpha R$ for some $\alpha\in Act$ then $R$ is reachable from $P$. \end{enumerate} A process $P$ is \emph{finitely branching} if for all $Q\in\IP$ reachable from $P$ there are only finitely many pairs $(\alpha,R)$ such that $Q \goesto\alpha R$.
+Likewise, $P$ is \emph{countably branching} if there are countably many such pairs.
+A process is \emph{finite} iff it is finitely branching, has finitely many reachable states, and is loop-free, in the sense that there are no $Q_0 \goesto{\alpha_1} Q_1 \goesto{\alpha_2} \cdots \goesto{\alpha_n} Q_n$ with $n>0$ and $Q_0=Q_n$ reachable from $P$. \end{definition}

 \begin{proposition}{countably branching} Each $\CCSP$ process is countably branching. \end{proposition}

 \begin{proof} I show that for each $\CCSP$ process $Q$ there are only countably many transitions $Q \goesto\alpha R$.
 Each such transition must be derivable from the rules of \tab{sos CCSP}.
 So it suffices to show that for each $Q$ there are only countably many derivations of transitions $Q \goesto\alpha R$.